zombielu/data_preprocess/README.md

   - sample reference file:
     ![img_1.png](docs/images/img_1.png)

-- output files are the parquet files with all the relevant records and separated by date(raw_silver).
+- output files are the parquet files with all the relevant records and separated by date(this is called raw_silver).

 ---
 ### Stage 3: OHLCV Aggregation (generate_bars.py)